Recognizing the Triumph of Science in Space and Agriculture

 This revolution is well underway, and its elements include everything from GMOs we plant in the ground to precision agriculture that is powered by GPS satellites in space.

-Unfortunately, India’s political leaders have resisted many aspects of this new revolution, especially with the gene technologies that continue to improve seeds, making them at once more robust and better able to resist pests, weeds, disease, drought, and more.
+Malheureusement, India’s political leaders have resisted many aspects of this new revolution, especially with the gene technologies that continue to improve seeds, making them at once more robust and better able to resist pests, mauvaises herbes, maladie, drought, et plus.

 Perhaps the success of Chandrayaan-3 will inspire a reconsideration.
 Without the Green Revolution in the earliest days of the space age, my country wouldn’t have a space program today.
 You can’t think well, sleep well, or progress well if you don’t dine well.